 An open discussion group for adults who read YA and teens who like to talk about books.
 We meet the fourth Thursdays of the month at 7:00pm (with some exceptions).
-March's book: Divergent by Veronica Roth.
+October's book: Thirteenth Child by Patricia C. Wrede.

 Women of the World Book Club with Maleka Fruean.

 We are a book club that reads international and multicultural women writers, both fiction and non-fiction.
 We meet the last Tuesdays of the month at 7:00pm.
 October's book: Three Souls by Janie Chang.

 Instant Winner: Poets Carrie Fountain, Darla Himeles, and Elizabeth Catanese.

 Carrie Fountain was born and raised in Mesilla, New Mexico.
 She was a fellow at the Michener Center for Writers, and received Swink Magazine's Award for Emerging Writers and the Marlboro Poetry Prize.
 In 2010, Natasha Trethewey selected Carrie Fountain's debut poetry collection Burn Lake as a winner of the National Poetry Series, praising it for its "grace and keen attention to the implications of history."
 Her poems have appeared in Cimarron Review, Black Warrior Review, 32 Poems, American Poetry Review, Agni, and Tin House.
 She lives in Austin, Texas and teaches at St. Edward's University.